 Geo Restrictions– If you want to restrict your content at some geo location, you can do it here.

-You can also set your http vs https settings also here, decide how you want to serve your content.
-If you have enabled https and want all http request to redirect to https, you can set it up here.
+You can also set your HTTP vs HTTPS settings also here, decide how you want to serve your content.
+If you have enabled https and want all HTTP requests to redirect to HTTPS, you can set it up here.